i2p/i2p.www/i2p2www/spec/ssu2.rst

 It is not recommended to include any other blocks
 (for example, I2NP) in the message.

-It is allowed to include a Path Validation block in the message containing the Path Response, to initiate a validation in the other direction.
+It is allowed to include a Path Challenge block in the message containing the Path Response, to initiate a validation in the other direction.